SofiaAnanieva/EMSE2021-ConceptualModel-Artifacts/README.md

-# SPLC2020 - A Conceptual Model for Unifying Variability in Space and Time - Artifacts
+# EMSE2021 - A Conceptual Model for Unifying Variability in Space and Time - Artifacts

-These artifacts relate to the SPLC'20 research paper "A Conceptual Model for Unifying Variability in Space and Time" (no. 37).
+These artifacts relate to the EMSE'21 research paper "A Conceptual Model for Unifying Variability in Space and Time".
 For arriving at the unified conceptual model presented in the paper, we

 	1. conducted interviews with experts of selected tools to understand to what extent the initial conceptual model captures concepts of contemporary tools and which adaptations are needed
 	2. refined and unified the conceptual model based on the answers and follow-up joint workshops until the model converged to a consensual state